 Modeled after the Royal Tobacco Factory in Spain, the building that now houses the library came to be called “La Ciudadela” thanks to its fortress-like appearance (it served as a political prison for José María Morelos y Pavón until his death).
 After serving as a prison, a school, and an actual military site, since 1946 it has been home to the Biblioteca de México.
 In 2010 the historic facility was remodeled, creating different library spaces inside including the complete collections of some of the country’s most prominent intellectuals, taking the nickname, “The City of the Books.”

-All started with the death of the intellectual José Luis Martínez.
-His complete collection of books was placed in the old library, then the next two collections came from Jaime García Terrés and Antonio Castro Leal.
-The collections became so big that the government decided to remodel the building completely.
+It all started with the death of the intellectual José Luis Martínez.
+His complete collection of books was placed in the old library, then the next two collections came as donations from diplomats and writers Jaime García Terrés and Antonio Castro Leal.
+The collections eventually became so big that the government decided to remodel the building completely.